This post may contain affiliate links. Please read our disclosure policy.

 Storing + Freezing + Make-Ahead

-- How Long Can You Keep This In The Fridge?
+- How Long Can You Keep This In The Refrigerator?
 Your chicken will last for up to 4 days in the fridge.
 I like to store it in a resealable plastic bag.

 - Can You Freeze This?
 Yes.
 This baked chicken with Italian dressing and parmesan cheese makes an awesome freezer meal.
-You can freeze the cooked cooled chicken, or you can freeze the raw chicken in the marinade.
+You can freeze the cooked, cooled chicken or the raw chicken in the marinade.

-- The longer chicken hangs out in the marinade, the more flavor it absorbs.
+- The longer the chicken stays in the marinade, the more flavor it absorbs.
 Marinating also helps tenderize the meat and builds up moisture.

 - Always marinate in the fridge!

-What Do You Serve With Italian Chicken Recipes?
+What Do You Serve With Italian Dressing Chicken Recipe?

 Of course, traditional sides of buttered pasta, garlic bread, or copycat Olive Garden breadsticks are also fantastic options!

 Veggie options are endless!
-We love it with my sautéed asparagus with lots of garlic, simple roasted peppers, sweet and stick brown sugar glazed carrots, or my creamy, tangy broccoli salad with its own homemade orange poppy seed dressing.
+We love it with my sautéed asparagus with lots of garlic, Tennessee onions, Southern style green beans, simple roasted peppers, sweet and stick brown sugar glazed carrots, crispy parmesan potatoes, or our creamy, tangy broccoli salad with its own homemade orange poppy seed dressing.
+It’s also great with any of our pasta salad recipes.

 How to Make Italian Dressing Chicken